pea-tear-van/gatsby-starter-netlify-cms/src/pages/index.md

     MCS Group is an independent company; you can rely on the impartial advice we provide.
-description: >
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
     - image: /img/coffee.png